brillout/goldpage/docs/readme.template.md

 ## Why `ssr-coin`

-`ssr-coin` is about making SSR easy with no scrifice on flexibility and freedom.
+`ssr-coin` is about making SSR as easy as possible yet flexible.

 ###### Easy